jamespegg/jQuery-Changed/README.md

 });
 ```

-You can also use a handler, like this:
+You can also pass on the object directly, like this:
 ```javascript
 var myFunc = function(){
 	// Your Code